Sponsored by Tourism Oita.

 There is a real sense of grandeur at this lookout, a true escape away from the mundanity of daily life and into nature.
 The definitely recommend this activity!
 You can sit on a bench and enjoy the view in peace.
-Wide open expanse of the village and Saiki Bay leave plenty of room for your spirit to set sail.
+The wide-open expanse of the village and Saiki Bay leave plenty of room for your spirit to set sail.

-After enjoying this view as long as you want, you can return down to port and take a boat back to the mainland.
+After enjoying this view for as long as you want, you can return down to the port and take a boat back to the mainland.

 Ohnyujima Island is vast and very easy to access.
 Its northern part will offer you two assets: seaside and landside hiking trails.
 Although it is not a popular tourist site yet, you can make the most of your time in Oita and Saiki by discovering this island!